lehins/tutorials/Haskell/containers/containers.md

 Haskell is a pure functional language, thus, by it's nature, most of the available containers are immutable and, without a doubt, the most common one is a list `[a]`.
 Certainly, it is not efficiency that made it so popular, but rather its simplicity, consequently, it is also the first data structure, that you get introduced to while learning Haskell.
-Although, lists are perfectly suitable for some problems, more often than not, we need something that is more tailored to how we are trying to use our data.
+Although, lists are perfectly suitable for some problems, more often than not, we need something that is tailored to how we are trying to use our data.

 Here are some situations